-With so much to see and do, just make sure you don't forget to relax and enjoy some of the many picture postcard beaches.
+With so much to see and do on our Tonga tours, you're bound to have an amazing time.
+Tonga whale tours are extremely popular - just make sure you don't forget to relax and enjoy the island life on some of the many postcard beaches.

 It is important to dress respectfully in Tonga.
 Tongan law prohibits being in a public place without a shirt.
 You should cover up your legs and shoulders when you are not on the beach.